7 Best Knee Pillows for Side Sleepers of 2026

 How do I keep a knee pillow from falling out at night?

 Three strategies address overnight pillow displacement.
 First, choose the right shape: hourglass and wedge geometries that nest into the contour of the legs stay in place better than rectangular or cylindrical pillows.
 Second, match foam density to body weight: a pillow that is too soft compresses and slides, while a pillow that is too firm can be displaced by leg movement.
 Higher-ILD memory foam (28 plus) holds position better for users over 200 pounds.
-Third, if you change positions frequently during the night, choose a strap-equipped model like the Everlasting Comfort.
-Velcro straps secure most reliably; elastic straps are gentler and easier to remove.
+Third, if you change positions frequently during the night, choose a strap-equipped model like the Vaunn Medical Cloud Air or the Contour Original Hourglass.
+An adjustable strap secures the pillow to the upper leg so it stays anchored even for restless sleepers.
 Tucking technique also helps: position the pillow with the wider base toward the front of the thigh and the narrower top toward the calf, which uses gravity to help maintain placement.

 Related Articles